FrankenVoron/DoomCube-2/Mods/mvieleers/my_doomcube/README.md

 - BED PCB for central connection of the wires at the bottom of the chamber.
 Bed Mains and Fuse, Bed Thermistor, Z Endstop, 2x bed fan or nevermore micro.
 - DIN Mounts for BTT Octopus, Tircown's ERCF Easy Board, LRS-200-24

-## ERCF
+## Enraged Rabbit Carrot Feeder

+The ERCF is completely stock please refer to the amazing [Enraged Rabbit Project Github](https://github.com/EtteGit/EnragedRabbitProject) by EtteGit.

 ![ERCF](Images/ercf.png)

-### Hardware and Printed Parts
-Please refer to the [Enraged Rabbit Github](https://github.com/EtteGit/EnragedRabbitProject)

 ### Specifics
  - 9 Channel ERCF.
-Number of channels irrelevant as I mount the ERCF to the extrusion and the extrusion is mounted to the top deck panel.
+Number of channels is irrelevant as I mount the ERCF to the extrusion and the extrusion is mounted to the top deck panel.

-#### A big thanks to all original authors for permission to include their mods in the Doomcube CAD!
-Always follow the links to their respective repos for the latest stl's, and info on how to best make use of their mods.
+#### A big thanks to all original creators for all their hard work to create all the Mods that were used in this DoomCube build.
+Always follow the links to their respective repos for the latest stls, and info on how to best make use of their mods.